mdbloice/Patch-Augmentation/README.md

 In the notebook above, *Patch Augmentation* improves a baseline accuracy of about 45% to over 61%.

-The table below shows the technique being applied to several data sets and network architectures:
+The table below shows the technique being applied to several data sets and network architectures (test set accuracy):

 | Model/Dataset |            | No Augmentation | Patch Augmentation  |
 |---------------|------------|-----------------|---------------------|